kevinkassimo/callo/packages/callo/README.md

 Currently, `Callo` is still at its probably earliest stage of development.
 Due to its experimental nature, the API might change in the future to something complete different.

+ALSO, Callo requires a front-end wrapper for ease of use, `callocall`, should be soon available on NPM.

 ## Why?

 HTTP is a stateless protocol, and we are all thankful of thisand we are all thankful of this fact that simplifies a lot of things.